 Green turtles and loggerhead turtles nest only in a handful of select locations around the world – Cyprus just happens to be one of those locations.
 The pollution-free sands of the Akamas Peninsula (particularly Lara Bay) and the beaches near Polis are great for turtles to lay their eggs.
 Seeing some of these magnificent animals in the wild is an experience you’ll always cherish.

 The best place to soak up the Cyprus sunshine is at the beach, and with more than four hundred miles of coastline, there are plenty to choose from.
 Cyprus has a diverse geological terrain resulting in sandy and pebbly beaches.
 You'll find plenty with restaurants, beach bars and sunbed hire as well as undeveloped bays.
-In the larger resorts of Coral Bay and Protaras, you can enjoy a choice of watersports and boat trips.
+In the larger resort of Coral Bay, you can enjoy a choice of watersports and boat trips.

 Moving from the North West of the island and following the coastline to the East you can visit a beach of your choice.
 The "Blue Flag" is awarded to beaches meeting strict criteria relating to environmental education and information, beach area management and quality of bathing water.